NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slotfiller.md

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.

+## Accessible Values

+Note that all values listed here can only be accessed using the `#slotFiller.<valueName>` syntax from a child of the property.

+### name

+The name of the slot filler.

+### picture

+The URL given in the image field.

+### description

+The text entered into the description field, unparsed.

+### slotFillerType

+The type of property the slot filler is for the purposes of filling a slot, spelled the same way as you would to access it with the access ancestor syntax.

+### slotQuantityFilled

+The number in the quantity filled field.

+### slotFillerCondition

+The text in the condition field, unparsed.